AbdulRafay98/Ham-Spam-Classifier/README.md

 # Ham-Spam-Message-Classifier
 A machine learning model capable of predicting Han or Spam property of messages.
 The model is trained on two different supervised learning algorithm Support Vector Machine (SVM) and Logistic Regression (LR).

+The repository contain two different datasets files, a jupyter notebook containing all the code and two pickle files for SVC and LR  trained model

 ## Libraries
 ### * Pandas
 import pandas as pd